holochain/holochain/docs/specs/src/hwp_1_intro.md

   something has become true, it can't become untrue) \[TODO: ACB\]

--   Common Genesis: The Validation Rules and joining criteria of an application are the first first entry in every chain.
+-   Common Genesis: The Validation Rules and joining criteria of an application are the first entry in every chain.
 This provides a mechanism for self-proving shared ground rules.
 Any agent can examine the chain of any other agent all the way back to the source and thus have high confidence that they have actually